LaresLLC/ScrapingKit/README.md

 Scraping Kit is made up of several tools for scraping services for keywords, useful for initial enumeration of Domain Controllers or if you have popped a user's desktop, their outlook client.
 Each component has a function that currently supports scraping and emailing the contents to a designated email address for easy exfiltration.

-The kit contains two tools currently with more to come in the coming months and more customisation options.
+The kit contains two tools currently, with more to come in the coming months and more customisation options.

 - [SharpScrapeKit](https://github.com/LaresLLC/ScrapingKit/tree/main/SharpScrapeKit)
 - [PSScrapeKit](https://github.com/LaresLLC/ScrapingKit/tree/main/PSScrapeKit)